 Planning Phase (Current - 1st quarter 2014)

-Planning Phase has started and Dewberry Engineering has begun the on site survey for this project.
-During the planning phase, questionnaires and public meetings are used to obtain input from property owners.
+Dewberry Engineering is currently working on the planning phase.
+We have reviewed the City Design Standard Report and are working on the Alternatives for Design.
 Several improvement alternatives are developed and evaluated to determine the best solution.
 A recommended alternative is presented to the public for comment at the end of the planning phase.
+During the planning phase, questionnaires and public meetings are used to obtain input from property owners.
 Planning phase of a project typically lasts from 12 to 27 months.